-Under the authority granted by our shareholders to conduct this offering, the ordinary shares and ADSs that we are offering may only be purchased by natural or legal persons under French or foreign law regularly investing in securities specific to the field of healthcare.
+Under the authority granted by our shareholders to conduct this offering, the ordinary shares and ADSs that we are offering may only be purchased by natural or legal persons under U.S., French or other foreign law regularly investing in securities specific to the field of healthcare.
 Accordingly, by purchasing ordinary shares or ADSs in this offering you represent that you regularly invest in securities specific to the field of healthcare.
-To the extent you are unable to make such representation, any offer made to you pursuant to this prospectus is void and you are not entitled to purchase ordinary shares or ADSs in this offering.
+To the extent you are unable to make such representation, you are not entitled to purchase ordinary shares or ADSs in this offering and any offer made to you pursuant to this prospectus may be voidable.